tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 *enabled*; if a <feature> element is present then it is by default enabled (unless @enabled is explicitly set to "false").

+- the order of feature attributes should respect: name enabled

 States
 ------